lengstrom/fast-style-transfer/README.md

 - The image of the Stata Center at the very beginning of the README was taken by [Juan Paulo](https://juanpaulo.me/)

 ### License
-GPLv3 for Free/Research use.
-Contact me (engstrom at my university's domain dot edu) for commercial use.
+Copyright (c) 2016 Logan Engstrom.
+Contact me for commercial use (email: engstrom at my university's domain dot edu).
+Free for research/noncommercial use, as long as proper attribution is given and this copyright notice is retained.